zivtech/gatsby-drupal-kit/README.md

 By this point your netlify gatsby site will auto-update anytime you *push to master branch*, or *update content* in drupal.
 When working locally, you'll have to shut down "gatsby develop" and restart it for content changes to take effect.

-# "Extending" this kit
-I'm not a gatsby expert, so this is sort of the blind leading the blind.
-Wrote a blogpost on the parts, how to use them.
-In this particular example, we creating a new pipeline, and template for the "page" content type.
-Should apply to most anything...
-(url)

-# Some notes on gatsby hosting/deployments
-This is a brave new world where all pages are static, and overloading a server is next to impossible.
-It should never be a problem for gatsby to completely rebuild all pages for any reason or at any frequency.
-The static page *is* the cache in a way, and only a backend process can produce the pages...
-In otherwords, 10 dollar a month hosting + a cdn would be fine for a high traffic webste!

-So on netlify, the worst that can happen is you push bad code to master.
-This causes the build to be rejected, and content updates will stop appearing until the error is fixed.

-The next worst thing is if you publish content that shouldn't have gotten published.
-On average, expect prod builds to have a delay of about 2 mins for a for real site.
-The netlify CDN is sometimes finicky about clearing (for the most part it is immediate, but I've seen it get stuck for 30 mins or so for no apparent reason).

 # Motivations for creating a new starter kit.
 Confession: I'm very new to react/gatsby.
 This repo is based on https://github.com/gatsbyjs/gatsby/tree/master/examples/using-drupal